 The Bureau of Family Assistance administers programs and services for eligible N.H. residents by providing financial, medical, food and nutritional assistance, and help with child care costs and emergency help to obtain and keep safe housing.

-211 N.H. is the connection for New Hampshire residents to the most up to date resources they need from specially trained Information and Referral Specialists.
+211 N.H. is the connection for New Hampshire residents to the most up-to-date resources they need.
 211 NH is available 24 hours, 365 days a year.
 Multilingual assistance and TDD access is also available.
-For those outside of New Hampshire, call 1-866-444-4211.
+For those outside N.H., call 1-866-444-4211.

 Local Welfare Departments

 Contact your city/municipal welfare department to find out what services you may be eligible for where you live.
-Many have their own local food pantries, as well as financial assistance available to their residents.
-They may also be aware of other local organizations (churches, non-profit organizations, women’s clubs, etc.) providing assistance that they can refer you to.
-All contact information is available on your city/municipal web site
+Many have local food pantries and financial assistance available to residents.
+They may also be aware of other local organizations (churches, non-profit organizations, women’s clubs, etc.) providing assistance.
+All contact information is available on your city/municipal website.

-FEMA is providing financial assistance for COVID-19 related funeral expenses incurred after January 20, 2020.
-Information on eligibility and the application process can be found here.
+FEMA is providing financial assistance for COVID-19 related funeral expenses incurred after Jan.
+20, 2020.
+Information on eligibility and the application process can be found at FEMA.gov.